Oyelowo/twust/README.md

   error-prone.
 Moreover, relying on runtime checks or external tools can disrupt the development workflow.

+- **Incompatibility with Plugins:** Some TailwindCSS utilities extend their functionality with plugins like daisyui.
+Traditional methods might not support these extensions seamlessly, leading to a fragmented development experience.
+- **Code Reusability:** Directly copying and reusing TailwindCSS code from one project to another can often require manual transformations or mappings, reducing developer efficiency.

 - **Increased Build Size:** Invalid class names that slip into the production code can increase the size of the final CSS bundle, affecting performance.